princeton-computational-imaging/Delta-Prox/notebooks/README.md

 # Welcome to ∇-Prox Tutorials

-Familiarize yourself with ∇-Prox concepts and modules.
+Get familiar with ∇-Prox concepts and modules.
 We provide several step-by-step tutorials for the framework and its applications.

-To run the notebook locally, please follow the [installation tutorial]() to install the dependencies.
-Optionally, you could run the tutorial on Colab online.
+To locally run the notebook, please follow the [installation tutorial]() to install the necessary dependencies.
+You can also run the tutorial notebooks in Colab.

 ### Framework